Get Legal Counsel To Guide Your Response To A Board Complaint

 3. In confidential consultations with your attorney, explore the facts of your case.
 A complaint may have come from a patient, a family member of a patient or a hospital.
 Do not – again, do not – attempt to talk your way out of the accusations with the accusing party.
 Such conversations are practically guaranteed to make your case more difficult to resolve in your favor.
 Talking too much about ethics complaints before talking to a lawyer is one of the most common pitfalls of a license defense matter – and one of the primary ways by which suspicions or accusations lead to worst-case outcomes.

-Keep in mind that the medical board or nursing board or any licensing agency is a statutorily authorized entity with capacity to regulate you and your career.
+Keep in mind that the medical board or nursing board or any licensing agency is a statutorily authorized entity with the capacity to regulate you and your career.
 A letter reporting an ethics complaint to you is a legal inquiry.
 The letter may look like a question when it is, in fact, evidence that someone thinks you may have committed professional wrongdoing or a crime relevant to your suitability for the profession.

-4. Don’t dig yourself into a hole or into a corner before your defense gets off the ground.
+4. Don’t dig yourself into a hole or back yourself into a corner before your defense gets off the ground.
 Professional disciplinary sanctions could harm your career much more drastically than you imagine.
-Your situation is serious even if all you have against you so far is a letter from a professional licensing board.
+Your situation is serious, even if all you have against you so far is a letter from a professional licensing board.
 It is much more challenging and costly for an attorney to represent you after you have already made things worse by responding wrongly, failing to respond in a timely manner or saying the wrong things to the wrong people.

 5. Consult with attorney Dingle regarding any type of professional licensure issues involving any licensing board.
 You may be a real estate broker, a psychotherapist or an insurance broker.
 Mr. Dingle has experience relevant to many of these professions as well as medical professions.
 He has a license to produce insurance in Colorado.
 At our law firm, we welcome inquiries from anyone with license defense concerns.